sparsity-xyz/nova-stack/README.md

 The **Nova Stack** is a comprehensive, self-contained suite of open-source tools for building, deploying, and verifying Trusted Execution Environment (TEE) applications on blockchain and AWS Nitro Enclaves.

-With Nova Stack, you can independently develop, build, deploy, and register TEE applications **without relying on any managed platform**.
+With Nova Stack, you can independently develop, build, deploy, and register **trustless** TEE applications.
 You own and control the entire pipeline.

 ## Stack Overview